The Business Platinum Card® from American Express review

 - Rewards rate: Earn 5X Membership Rewards points on flights and prepaid hotels booked with AmexTravel.com, 2X points on prepaid rental cars booked through AmexTravel.com, 1.5X points per dollar spent on purchases of $5,000 or more and 1X points on all other purchases

-- Welcome offer: Earn 100,000 Membership Rewards® points after you spend $15,000 on eligible purchases with the Business Platinum Card within the first 3 months of Card Membership.
+- Welcome offer: Earn 100,000 Membership Rewards points after you spend $15,000 on eligible purchases within the first three months of card membership

 - Annual fee: $595